Privacy Notice

 We process your personal information for a variety of reasons, depending on how you interact with us, including:

-• facilitating account creation and authentication and otherwise manage user accounts. providing the Services and our other offerings to you and others, including our clients;
+• facilitating account creation and authentication and otherwise managing user accounts, providing the Services and our other offerings to you and others;

-• for our internal business operations, such as evaluating, updating, and modifying our operations, including our Services, websites, applications, and marketing efforts, conducting research and analysis, developing new services, and performing other internal business operations, including as described elsewhere in this privacy policy;
+• evaluating, updating, and modifying our operations, including our Services, websites, applications, and marketing efforts, conducting research and analysis, developing new services, and performing other internal business operations, including as described elsewhere in this privacy policy;

-• communicating with you, our clients, our business partners, our service providers, and others, including responding to your requests and sending you promotional information;
+• communicating with you, our business partners, our service providers, and others, including responding to your requests and sending you promotional information;

 • developing, improving, and delivering marketing and advertising, including delivering or facilitating cross-context behavioral advertising;

-• understanding how you and other users use the Services and our other offerings and to determine what features and services may interest our users and business customers;
+• determining what features and services may interest our users and business customers;

 • debugging, identifying and repairing errors, effectuating similar functional enhancements, and improving our Services or other offerings;